 They care about understanding the prospect's situation.
 They listen more than they talk.
 They build real connections.
 They present solutions that actually fit the need.
 They don't push people into decisions that aren't right for them.

-This isn't just ethically better—it's more effective.
-Prospects can feel when you're genuinely trying to help versus when you're trying to hit a number.
-And they respond accordingly.
+This isn't just the right way to do it, it's the more effective way.
+Prospects can feel when you're genuinely trying to help versus when you're trying to hit a number, and they respond accordingly.

 The agents who convert at the highest rates aren't the ones with the slickest techniques.
-They're the ones who approach every call as an opportunity to help another human being solve a real problem.
+They're the ones who treat every call as a chance to help another human being solve a real problem.

 Ready for High-Intent Conversations?